sems-server/sems/doc/Readme.sbc.txt

 selected with the active_profile configuration option.
 The active_profile option is a comma-separated list, the first profile that matches, i.e. is non-empty, will be used.
+Optional a profiles_path ca be set in the config to load the profiles from a special folder.

 In this list a profile may be selected